ligolang/ligo/gitlab-pages/docs/data-types/variants.md

 LIGO handles different cases by *pattern matching*, which uses the `$match` predefined function to run different code for each case.
 The `$match` function must cover all of the cases of the type.

-For example, the following code defines a color variant type and a function that converts values of that type to a single integer by using pattern matching on each variant:
+For example, the following code defines a colour variant type and a function that converts values of that type to a single integer by using pattern matching on each variant:

 <Syntax syntax="cameligo">